Optimum vs. AT&T U-verse (AT&T TV)

 There are no installation fees for U-verse TV, although there may be some for internet packages or bundles.
 However, the company will attempt to charge you a $35.00 activation fee for the service.
 You might be able to have this fee waived, though, if you ask.
 In fact, it’s probably worth asking them to waive any fee you’re uncomfortable with.
 You never know when you’ll get lucky and catch the rep in a generous mood.

 Optimum has a great channel selection, bundled in a solid assortment of packages.
-From the budget-minded Optimum Value package to the top-tier Optimum Premier, everything is laid out in an easy-to-understand format: pay more money, get more channels.
+From the budget-minded Optimum Core package to the top-tier Optimum Premier, everything is laid out in an easy-to-understand format: pay more money, get more channels.
 The Optimum Select package is probably the best deal of the bunch, with 340+ channels for $74.95 per month.

 Optimum also offers a ton of international channels, so if you like to watch TV in other languages or just want to catch some overseas programming, Optimum is a great pick.

 U-verse also offers a big channel selection, coming in at a number that’s a good chunk above Optimum’s.
 The package choices are straightforward, but the naming is a little odd—each package has a number in the name, and the numbers don’t correspond at all to the actual number of channels in the package.
-The U200 package, for example, has over 360 channels, while our favorite, U300, offers over 470 for just $60.00 per month.

 Compared to other providers, Optimum’s overall ranking in this category has improved a good bit since last year’s satisfaction survey, where it came in second to last.
 The company now sits right around the middle in its ranking.
 That said, Optimum’s actual rating for reliability has dropped—this probably reflects more on the industry as a whole rather than Optimum specifically, though.